plasticine/inject-loader/README.md

 [Documentation: Using loaders](http://webpack.github.io/docs/using-loaders.html)

-Use the inject loader by adding `inject-loader!` when you use `require`, this will return a function that can be passed things to inject.
+Use the inject loader by adding the `inject-loader!` [inline loader](https://webpack.js.org/concepts/loaders/#inline) when you use `require`, this will return a function that can used in test code to modify the injected module.

-By default all `require` statements in an injected module will be altered to be replaced with an injector, though if a replacement it not specified the default will be used.
+By default all `require` statements in an injected module will be altered to be replaced with an injector, though if a replacement it not specified the default values will be used.

 ### Examples